Kuwait's ruling emir puts diplomacy first

 To ease tensions, Sheikh Sabah has exploited opposition splits and made a concerted effort to reach out to leaders of powerful tribes, many of whom boycotted the last election.

-"He appears to have successfully outmaneuvered the opposition and regained a degree of control over Kuwait's political scene," said Kristian Ulrichsen, a Gulf expert at the U.S.-based Baker Institute for Public Policy.
+"He appears to have successfully outmanoeuvred the opposition and regained a degree of control over Kuwait's political scene," said Kristian Ulrichsen, a Gulf expert at the U.S.-based Baker Institute for Public Policy.

 Some liken the emir's strategy to a chess player who surveys the entire board and moves pieces carefully.